luisagapito/Ecommerce-Data-Pipeline/README.md

 There was implemented three quality checks were in the code:

-    1. Compare null key values for the users' table
+    1. Ensure not null key values for the users' table
-    2. Compare null key values for the time table
+    2. Ensure not null key values for the time table
-    3. Compare null key values for products table
+    3. Ensure not null key values for products table

 ## Data Dictionary